Braddon/hip-screen/README.md

 Thankfully `hip-screen` makes it dead simple:

-- **Named sessions you'll actually remember** - "claude-code-dev" beats "23847.pts-2.hostname"
+- **Named sessions you'll actually remember** - "Big Jim's little bug" beats "23847.pts-2.hostname"
 - **See everything at a glance** - what's running, when you last touched it, when you created it
 - **Quick attach/detach** - perfect for remote work sessions